Jeongmin0658/h4d_lammps/README.md

   - For example, ```make mode=shared machine```
   - Then, ```make install-python```.
 See [Manual 2.2.1](https://docs.lammps.org/Python_install.html#installing-the-lammps-python-module-and-shared-library)

+Don't forget that you need other regular LAMMPS packages such as "Kspace", "MISC", etc.

 ---
 # H4D run
 Before running LAMMPS with H4D, you must define where the "ver0.0" folder is located.
 You may use ```setup.sh``` in the folder where you execute the simulation.